How Tech Advancements Translate to the Classroom

 Breathe Relevancy into the Student Experience

 Not all schools choose to dedicate an entire class to an innovative field like entrepreneurship or app development.
-Instead they may choose to professionally develop their teachers to integrate tools used by 'industry' to enhance their current classes, and to expand knowledge and instruction to embed an entrepreneurial mindset.
+Instead they may seek effective professional development for teachers to impact students within existing curriculum.
+In this new workshop series, teachers of any discipline can expand knowledge of entrepreneur tools and methods to enhance any course.

 Many school leaders encourage educators to allow students to learn by doing.
 As George says in his new book (Innovate Inside the Box), “The best way to develop the leaders of ‘tomorrow’ is to give our students opportunities to lead today.”
 So, many school leaders expose their faculty to resources like the Stanford d.school bootleg, videos from the Teaching Channel, articles on edutopia, newsletters and podcasts from Edsurge, and CS For All to provide them with instructional strategies and lesson ideas that breathe relevancy into the student experience.